vitorpavinato/AglyPoolseq/add_DGN_data/README.md

 # Scripts to get DGN data incorporated into DrosEU, DrosRTEC data

 ## Description
-> This first set of scripts downloads DGN data, identifies the set of polymorphic sites, and then merges that with the list of sites DrosRETC & DrosEU.
+> This set of scripts downloads DGN data, identifies the set of polymorphic sites, merges that with the list of sites DrosRETC & DrosEU, then generates a single SYNC file for the DGN data.

 ## File structure set up